pwoodworth-jefcoats/climate-indicators/Indicator_Dashboard/Descriptions/TatD_description.md

 hooks.
 However, this relationship has yet to be established.

 **Status of the Indicator**
-In 2024, 200–300 m temperatures ranged from 11.26–11.4 °C with an average value of 11.34 °C. These temperatures are within the range of temperatures experienced over the past several decades (10.87–11.59 °C) and are within the bounds of bigeye tuna’s preferred deep daytime thermal habitat (8–14 °C).
-Over the period of record (1980–2024), 200–300 m temperatures have declined by 0.08 °C. The spatial pattern of temperature anomalies was mixed with temperatures at depth around the main Hawaiian Islands roughly 0.5–1.5 °C below average, and temperatures north and west of the Hawaiian Islands 0.5–1.5 °C above average.
+In 2025, 200–300 m temperatures ranged from 11.32–11.48 °C with an average value of 11.41 °C. These temperatures are within the range of temperatures experienced over the past several decades (10.87–11.59 °C) and are within the bounds of bigeye tuna’s preferred deep daytime thermal habitat (8–14 °C).
+Over the period of record (1980–2025), 200–300 m temperatures have declined by 0.05 °C. The spatial pattern of temperature anomalies was mixed with temperatures at depth just north of the main Hawaiian Islands roughly 0.5–1.5 °C below average, and temperatures north and west of the Hawaiian Islands 0.5–2 °C above average.

 **Indicator Data**
 Description: Ocean temperature at 200–300 m depth is averaged across the